Last Updated on March 15, 2023

 Typically, puppies will come with their first set of shots and deworming.
 The breeder may also give you a puppy blanket, a starter pack of food, and even a toy.

-All reputable breeders should also give you health certificates for your dog, and some may provide a health warranty.
+All reputable breeders should also give you health certificates for your pet, and some may provide a health warranty.

-Some breeders may also microchip your dog or include spaying or neutering when your dog is at the right age.
+Some breeders may also microchip your pooch or include spaying or neutering when he’s at the right age.

 Is a deposit required to purchase a Goldendoodle puppy?